Phrygian language: Inscriptions

-The Phrygian epigraphical material is divided into two distinct subcorpora, Old Phrygian and New Phrygian.
+The Phrygian epigraphical material is divided into two distinct subcorpora, Old Phrygian (or Paleo-Phrygian) and New Phrygian (or Neo-Phrygian).
 These attest different stages of the Phrygian language, are written with different alphabets and upon different materials, and have different geographical distributions.

 Old Phrygian is attested in 395 inscriptions in Anatolia and beyond.
 They were written in the Phrygian alphabet between 800 and 330 BCE.
 The Corpus des inscriptions paléo-phrygiennes (CIPPh) and its supplements contain most known Old Phrygian inscriptions, though a few graffiti are not included.
 The oldest inscriptions—from the mid-8th century BCE—have been found on silver, bronze, and alabaster objects in tumuli (grave mounds) at Gordion (Yassıhüyük, the so-called "Midas Mound") and Bayındır (East Lycia).

 New Phrygian is attested in 117 funerary inscriptions, mostly curses against desecrators added after a Greek epitaph.
 New Phrygian was written in the Greek alphabet between the 1st and 3rd centuries CE and is restricted to the western part of ancient Phrygia, in central Anatolia.
 Most New Phrygian inscriptions have been lost, so they are only known through the testimony of the first compilers.
-New Phrygian inscriptions have been cataloged by William M. Ramsay (ca. 1900) and by Obrador-Cursach (2018).
+New Phrygian inscriptions have been cataloged by William M. Ramsay (c.
+1900) and by Obrador-Cursach (2018).

 Some scholars identify a third division, Middle Phrygian, which is represented by a single inscription from Dokimeion.
 It is a Phrygian epitaph consisting of six hexametric verses written in eight lines, and dated to the end of the 4th century BCE, following the Macedonian conquest.
 It is considered the first Phrygian text to be inscribed with the Greek alphabet.
 Its phraseology has some echoes of an Old Phrygian epitaph from Bithynia, but it anticipates phonetic and spelling features found in New Phrygian.
 Three graffiti from Gordion, from the 4th to the 2nd centuries BCE, are ambiguous in terms of the alphabet used as well as their linguistic stage, and might also be considered Middle Phrygian.